nodejs/node-addon-api/doc/threadsafe.md

 ### [`Napi::ThreadSafeFunction`](threadsafe_function.md)

-This API is designed without N-API 5 native support for [the optional JavaScript function callback feature](https://github.com/nodejs/node/commit/53297e66cb).
+This API is designed without Node-API 5 native support for [the optional JavaScript function callback feature](https://github.com/nodejs/node/commit/53297e66cb).

 This API has some dynamic functionality, in that: